Mali War: Beginning of guerrilla phase

 Now that the bulk of the conflict is over and the need for extended military involvement is decreasing, France looks to the UN to take over with the peacekeeping force that had been suggested earlier in the conflict once it was a more stable situation.
 The operation was termed MINUSMA.

-On 3 December 2020, the UK government announced an increase in the British Army commitment to MINUSMA, with 300 soldiers principally drawn from the Light Dragoons and the Royal Anglian Regiment operating with 'a highly specialised reconnaissance capability'.

-Chadian withdrawal

-On 14 April, Chadian president Idriss Déby Itno announced the full withdrawal of Chadian Forces in Mali (FATIM), saying that face-to-face fighting with Islamists is over, and the Chadian army does not have the skills to fight a guerilla-style war.
-This announcement comes days after a suicide bomber killed four Chadian soldiers in Kidal, where 1,800 of its soldiers are currently stationed.

-Peace deal

-A peace deal between the government and Tuareg rebels was signed on 18 June 2013.

-Insurgency and Operation Barkhane
+In May, the High Council of Azawad (HCA) and MIA merged to form the High Council for the Unity of Azawad (HCUA).
+The group was founded by amenokal of the Ifoghas, Mohamed Ag Intalla, and led by his brother, Alghabass Ag Intalla, a former high-ranking member in the MNLA and Ansar Dine.
+Despite their rivalry with Ghali over leadership of the Ifoghas, they absorbed many former Ansar Dine members.

+Initially refusing to disarm or cede control of places they had captured to the Malian government, the MNLA, in June, signed a peace deal in which government forces could return to some cities, leading to pro-MNLA and pro-government demonstrations in Kidal.
 The MNLA ended the ceasefire in September of the same year after government forces opened fire on unarmed protesters.
 Following the attack, MNLA vice-president Mahamadou Djeri Maiga remarked: "What happened is a declaration of war.
 We will deliver this war.
 Wherever we find the Malian army we will launch the assault against them.
 It will be automatic.
 The warnings are over."
 One of the MNLA's founders, Attaye Ag Mohamed, was also quoted as saying that the "political and military wings of the Azawad" had declared "the lifting of the ceasefire with the central government".

-2014–2015: Insurgents regroup, Islamic State taking part

-On 20 February, Germany and France announced the shipment of elements of the Franco-German brigade to Mali to help train Mali troops.
-This is the first deployment of EU troops in Africa (as an EU contingent).

-2016–2017: Conflict spreading to neighboring countries, creation of JNIM

-2018–2020: Conflict intensifies and French troops surge

-In the first half of 2018, there was an increase in rebel attacks.
-As of July 2018, northern Mali was largely out of government control.
-In July 2018, three British RAF Chinook helicopters were deployed to assist with logistics and troop movement, to reduce the risks of ground transportation.

-On 13 February 2020, Mali government forces returned to Kidal after six years.

-On 6 April, militants attacked a military base in the Gao town of Bamba, killing at least 25 Malian soldiers.
-From 24 April–27 August, a series of attacks took place in Mopti Region.